-- 19. This Court has subject matter jurisdiction over this action under 28 U.S.C.§ 1332(d) because this is a class action wherein the amount in controversy exceeds the sum or value of \$5,000,000, exclusive of interest and costs, there are more than 100 members in the proposed class, and at least one member of the class is a citizen of a state different from Defendant. - 20.
-This Court has personal jurisdiction over Defendant because its principal place of business is in the Dallas Division of the Northern District of Texas and the acts and omissions giving rise to Plaintiff's claims occurred in and emanated from this District.
-The Defendant is a citizen of Texas.

-21. Venue is proper under 18 U.S.C § 1391(b)(1) because Defendant's principal place of business is in the Dallas Division of the Northern District of Texas and the acts and omissions giving rise to Plaintiff's claims occurred in and emanated from this District.
+- 16. This Court has subject matter jurisdiction over this action under 28 U.S.C.§ 1332(d) because this is a class action wherein the amount in controversy exceeds the sum or value of \$5,000,000, exclusive of interest and costs, there are more than 100 members in the proposed class, and at least one member of the class is a citizen of a state different from Defendant, including Plaintiff. - 17.
+This Court has personal jurisdiction over Defendant because its principal place of business is in this District and the acts and omissions giving rise to Plaintiff's claims occurred in and emanated from this District. - 18.
+Venue is proper under 18 U.S.C § 1391(b)(1) because Defendant's principal place of business is in this District and the acts and omissions giving rise to Plaintiff's claims occurred in and emanated from this District.